cc-cpo/spring-batch-extensions/README.md

 # spring-batch-extensions for CSV file format

-Spring Batch extension provides compensation for common `Comma Separated Values (CSV)` errors like missing `escape or quote characters`.
+Spring Batch extension provides compensation for some `Comma Separated Values (CSV)` errors like missing `escape and/or quote characters`.
 The compensation rules do roughly follow the ideas of `Libre Office` module.

 Implementation can be used for